docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 Retrieves all of the namespace declarations contained in this node.

-Returns an Array of :ref:`namespace-object`s.
+Returns an Array of :ref:`namespace-object`.

 --------------------------------------------------------------------------------